-With its pretty lattice crust, this cheesy baked dish is as eye-catching as it is delicious.
+With its pretty lattice crust, this cheesy spin on the potpie is as eye-catching as it is delicious.
 It's easy to make, too, since it uses convenient crescent roll dough.
-It's a fun and different way to dress up left-over turkey.
+It's a fun and different way to dress up leftover turkey. —Lorraine Naig, Emmetsburg, Iowa

 - 3 tubes (8 ounces each) refrigerated crescent rolls

 - 4 cups cubed cooked turkey

 - 1-1/2 cups (6 ounces) shredded cheddar or Swiss cheese

 - 3 cups frozen chopped broccoli, thawed and drained